outde-xyz/website/content/Discussions/2020-10-12_graf_synchronous_move.md

 Remember that I said above that features in MGs get unlocked one after the other.
 Features tend to spend most of their derivational life inactive, patiently waiting in line until $\bullet$ shows up to tell them its their turn.
-The tier-based view of syntax replaces this orderly line with a beehive where all features are active at the same time.
+The tier-based view of syntax cannot handle this orderly line, it thinks of each lexical item as a beehive where all features are active at the same time.
 The $\mathrm{wh^-}$ on *which* doesn't give a damn that it isn't its turn yet, it's ready to rock right away and it won't have other $\mathrm{wh^-}$ barge into its territory.
-The derivation above would no longer be allowed --- even though the lower $\mathrm{wh^+}$ can't even be targeted by *which*, it still won't let any other phrase move there.
+In a system that works like this, the derivation above would no longer be allowed --- even though *which* can't even target the $\mathrm{wh^+}$ on *saw*, it still won't let any other phrase move there.

-This may sound a little strange, but it gets even more bonkers once you think of it in terms of phrase structure trees.
+This may sound a little strange to you, but it gets even more bonkers once you look at it in terms of phrase structure trees.
 Traditionally, we think of it as *which* moving to the subject position in Spec,TP, and then it undergoes wh-movement from Spec,TP to Spec,CP.

 ![Standard view: Movement is continuous sequence of steps]({static}/img/thomas/movement_synchronous/phrasestructure_normal.svg)

 In tier-based syntax, *which* still undergoes subject movement as usual, but it simultaneously also undergoes wh-movement to Spec,CP.
-Kinda like in *Beyond Explanatory Adequacy* [@Chomsky04].
+Kinda like in Chomsky's *Beyond Explanatory Adequacy*.
 And also a bit like in a multi-dominant syntax, where a mover never truly leaves its base position.
-The fact that the feature string is $\mathrm{D^-} \mathrm{nom^-} \mathrm{wh^-}$ no longer means that subject movement precedes wh-movement, it only tells us that wh-movement must target a position higher than the one targeted by nom-movement (and that requirement would have to be enforced by some additional mechanism besides movement tiers).
+The fact that the feature string of is $\mathrm{N^+} \mathrm{D^-} \mathrm{nom^-} \mathrm{wh^-}$ no longer means that subject movement precedes wh-movement, it only tells us that wh-movement must target a position higher than the one targeted by nom-movement (and that requirement would have to be enforced by some additional mechanism besides movement tiers).

 ![Tier-based view: All movement steps start from the base position]({static}/img/thomas/movement_synchronous/phrasestructure_parallel.svg)